Last updated: 2026-06-23

-Agent evaluation should cover traces, tool calls, retrieved evidence, final outcomes, cost, and latency.
+Agent evaluation platform checklist: traces, tool calls, retrieved evidence, outcomes, cost, and latency.
+Start with the agent evaluation category for tool picks.

 Definition